 Academic Advising (CAP Services)

-Students are responsible for monitoring their advising requirement and for completing the advising steps.
+Students are responsible for monitoring their advising requirement and for completing advising steps.
 Students should schedule advising appointments well in advance of registration.
 Students can find their assigned advisor’s name and contact information and check advising requirements for an upcoming term by logging into their Bobcat Web Account.
 After logging in to Bobcat Web Account, select Student Services and Financial Aid, Registration, and then Can I Register for Credit Classes?

-Students may request a specific advisor or a change in advisors if they change their major.
+Students may request a specific advisor or a change in advisor if they change their major.
 Students not seeking a certificate or degree are not required to meet with an advisor but are welcome to meet with a CAP Services advisor.
 Contact CAP Services at 541-383-7200 or stop by Cascades Hall for advising options.

 Associated Students of COCC (ASCOCC)